Don't worry about growth, it will follow by itself,

-Worry less about growth and more about how you keep your customers happy all the time
+when you keep your customers happy every time

-So Gary found me and asked me to help him grow the business.
-(Read more about growing your business here) You need to know, that Gary is a great mechanic and that Gary and his dad do great work, significantly cheaper than the major mechanic’s workshops and dealerships, and that they do everything in their power to make your life as easy as possible.
+So Gary found me and asked me: How can I grow my business?
+You need to know, that Gary is a great mechanic and that Gary and his dad do great work, significantly cheaper than the major mechanic’s workshops and dealerships, and that they do everything in their power to make your life as easy as possible.
 Gary and his mum and dad are nice people, they’re the kind of people you’d love to give your precious car to for a service or repair, because you know they’ll look after it as if it was their own.

 So the first thing I did was that I told Gary to stop worrying about where the extra clients were going to come from.
 Getting new clients was going to be the easy part.
-The hard part is ensuring that when he doubled and tripled the turnover of the workshop, his clients would continue to be as happy as they are now while maintaining and improving his profit margin on jobs.
+The hard part is ensuring you can continue to deliver even when you double and triple the turnover of the workshop, and that his clients would continue to be as happy as they are now while maintaining and improving his profit margin on jobs.

 How do you keep delivering consistent quality and reliability, day in day out when your business doubles and triples?